 You see what you want to see, hear what you want to hear.
 It depends on how romantic you let yourself be.
 Free.

-Only to start the third morning with La Vie en Rose (after having croissants and coffee on the go) sung in the streets surrounding Sacré-Cœur and just chill on the hill (the highest in Paris), grab (again) something juicy (a crêpe for myself again, the best one just down the hill).
-We then take the Big Bus to hop on and off through all of Paris, see REX (the biggest cinema in Europe) on Boulevard Poissonnière.
-We toast some rosé on a bench, just near Tour Eiffel on a Sunday splendid afternoon before heading to Notre-Dame and hop back on the Big Bus.
-To toast the same rosé (which is mos def not randomly called Joie de Vivre) at sunset on Champs-Elysées.
-We eat some Chinese (Elena’s favourite dish) and go back to Tour Eiffel to jump under at 10.30 at night until the lights go off.
-The lights on “The Iron Lady” which, actually, feels like silk to me.
+The third morning comes with croissants and coffee on the go, with La Vie en Rose, literally, you see?, in the streets of Montmartre and you just chill on the hill of Sacré-Cœur (the highest in Paris), then grab (again) something juicy (a crêpe, for some, will just do anytime)(anytime, anytime) just down the hill.
+Take the Big Bus to hop on and off through all of Paris, see REX (the biggest cinema in Europe) on Boulevard Poissonnière on it.
+Toast some rosé on a bench, just near Tour Eiffel, on a Sunday splendid afternoon.
+Hop back on the Big Bus.
+To toast the same rosé (which is mos def not randomly called Joie de Vivre), at sunset, on Champs-Elysées.
+Have something good, good to eat and go back toTour Eiffel.
+Jump under it, when it lights up, at 10.30pm and don’t stop until the lights turn off.
+“The Iron Lady”, actually, feels like silk to me.

 In Paris, a sort of unfolding is always in the air.
 It is everywhere, but in Paris you can go to Pompidou, have a coffee at Café Beaubourg and, still, absorb the whole idea of Centre Georges Pompidou, just in front of you.
 And to L’atelier Brâncuși, mamma mia, or mama mea.
 A chocolate crêpe through Marais, with wonderful clouds above your heads, is a walking picture.